 - Don’t multitask.
 Consistently, research shows multitasking is a suboptimal approach.

 - Get enough sleep and exercise.
 The amounts each of us need is highly subjective, so find what works for you.
 Reality is you need to rest and recharge daily.
-As well as seven to eight hours sleep every day, for years, I take a 15-minutes nap about noon daily.
+In addition to seven to eight hours sleep every day, for years, I take a 15-minutes nap about noon daily.
 I don’t sleep; I merely close my eyes and focus on breathing deeply.